|

 tea

-and the very dry sherry that has taken its name from it.
+very dry sherry that has taken its name from it.

 Marinera